-Missing pupils
+Missing students

 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will:
+If a child goes missing, we will: make initial checks, to ensure that they are not on site (e.g. in the wc) and will contact home to notify the primary carer(s).
+We will alert the senior team and pastoral leads, who will monitor registers and monitor the site.